Our staff provides excellent funeral planning services.

 the funeral industry, Scott joined Alsip and Persons Funeral Chapel in

 2017.
 Scott is a licensed Idaho mortician

 and an Illinois and Iowa funeral director/embalmer.
 When he is not serving families, Scott enjoys

 golfing, staying active in the community, cheering on the Iowa Hawkeyes,

-keeping his English Lab, Sophie, entertained and driving his wife, Sami, crazy.
+keeping his English Lab, Sophie, and Golden Retreiver, Sadie, entertained and driving his wife, Sami, crazy.
 Scott and Sami are very excited to call Nampa

 home and are eager to make a difference in the community.

 Funeral Director/Community Outreach Coordinator/Administrative Assistant

 Samantha "Sami" is the wife of Scott and was born and raised in a small town south of Chicago.
 She graduated from Dwight High School and went on to attend Joliet Junior College.
 Sami has always had to passion to become a funeral director, so she moved to Chicago and attended Worsham College of Mortuary Science where she earned her Associate of Science degree in 2015.
 She served her apprenticeship in Chicago at a very diverse funeral home in the city and has come to learn the customs of many different cultures.
 Sami is a licensed Illinois funeral director and a licensed Idaho mortician.
 When Sami is not serving the wonderful Treasure Valley community, she enjoys taking Sophie and Sadie to the Nampa Dog Park, riding bikes on the Green Belt, hiking and exploring.